EricDriussi/host-your-own/README.md

   This user should also have the required <code>ssh_public_key</code> in its <code>~/.ssh/authorized_keys</code> file.
   <br>
   <br>
-  You can configure this on your own or run <code>ansible-playbook init_remote_user.yml --ask-pass</code>
+  You can configure this on your own or run <code>ansible-playbook init_remote_user.yml --ask-pass</code>.
   <br>
-  Now you should be set up to run <code>ansible-playbook run.yml</code> and watch the magic happen!
+  Once this is done you should be able to run <code>ansible-playbook run.yml</code> and watch the magic happen!
   <br>
   <br>
   Please keep in mind that, after the main playbook is done, root connections to the server will be disabled to improve security.